10th January, 2024 • 5 minutes

 So don’t be most people.
 Listen to truly understand what the other person is saying.
 Listen with an empty mind, hearing each word the other person says without planning what you will say next.

 This not only helps you be in the moment, it also strengthens your communication skills.
-People will want to spend more time with you, you will build more trust, rapport and long-lasting relationships.
+People will want to spend more time with you and you will build more trusting relationships.

 3. Make time for reflection

-If you have a morning cup of tea, take it into the garden (if you can) and just take a moment to enjoy the tea.
+When you eat your first bite of breakfast, instead of reading, watching or listening to content, take a moment to embrace awareness and notice the taste of your food.
 When you take a lunch break, actually take a lunch break.
 Walk away from your working space and leave your phone behind.

-Schedule time into your day to stop, pause, reflect on the day so far.
-This will help you to have a more productive afternoon, get more things done and do the task better than yesterday.
+Schedule time into your day to stop, pause, and reflect on the day so far.

-By implementing mindful practice into our day, we strengthen our ability to remain in the present and be a better leader, teammate, friend and client as a result.
+By implementing mindful practice into our day, we strengthen our ability to remain in the present and be a better leader, teammate, and friend as a result.
 Give it a go and see how your happiness, productivity and creativity improve.

 If you would like to let us know how you get on, or discuss more, get in touch.